dockstore/dockstore-documentation/docs/advanced-topics/best-practices/best-practices-dockstore.rst

 Making It Easier to Understand
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Once a user has found your entry, they need to understand what it does and how to use it!
 The most important thing you can do so others understand your work is to provide a thorough description.
-You can do this by filling out the metadata field as explained in the best practices tutorials linked above, or you can write one in the README.md file.
+You can do this by filling out the metadata field as explained in the best practices tutorials linked above.
+If no description is found in the descriptor file, we will use the README.md file.
 Your description, using either method, can be formatted using markdown.
 Once registered, it will be parsed by Dockstore and made available on the Info tab of an entry.
 Because it will be one the of first things a user will see when looking at your entry, you should make it as detailed as possible.
 Here is a list of items to write about: